To start, write down what you spend for 2 weeks to see where your money is going. Here's how or call us for help getting

 Excel monthly expense tracker - it's a worksheet, spreadsheet, calculator and spending planner for individuals and households

 Daily and weekly personal expense tracker for printing out on paper

-When you think of tracking your expenses, what comes to mind first?
+When you think of tracking your expenses, what comes to mind?
 Maybe you’re curious about where your money is going.
-Or, do you dread the thought of having to write down every penny you spend?
+Or do you dread the thought of having to write down every penny you spend?

-Most people only track their spending for a few weeks so that they can see where their money is actually going.
+Most people only track their spending for a couple of weeks so that they can see where their money is actually going.
 Other people only track certain types of expenses, like where they spend their cash.

-Tracking your spending can be as easy or as hard as you make it, but when you're trying to get on top of your money and debt, the pay off for doing it is huge!
+Tracking your spending can be as easy or as hard as you make it, but when you're trying to get on top of your money and debts, the pay off for doing so is huge!

 Expense Calculator and Tracker - Personal Budgeting

-If this is your first time tracking your expenses, or if you're getting back to it because your situation has changed, below are tips and tools to help you get started.
+If this is your first time tracking your expenses, or if you're getting back to it because your situation has changed, below are a few helpful tips and tools to help you get started.

 However, if you've got a lot of bills you're trying to manage, we're happy to help you get started.
-Every day our Counsellors help every one of their clients with their expenses and budget.
+Every day our Counsellors help their clients figure out their expenses and budget.
 We're experts at it, so contact us for a free appointment and we'll share our best help with you too!